andre-janino/JumboStoreLocator/README.md

 #### Sleuth

-- _`Sleuth`_ is a logging solution that allows tracing actions across multiple services through unique IDs.
+- _`Sleuth`_ is a logging solution that allows tracing actions across multiple services through unique trace IDs (done automatically), which makes it a perfect solution for a microservice architecture.
-- Logs can be visualized in a centralized manner through [zipkin](https://zipkin.io/), if so desired.
+- Logs can be visualized in a dashboard through [zipkin](https://zipkin.io/), if so desired.

 ## How to run <a name="run"></a> :wrench: